 We’re taking pan-fried salmon and a delicious hot honey orange sauce to make this salmon recipe for dinner.

-It will be a family favorite and great to serve for a dinner party or when you want to try a new salmon recipe.
+It will be a family favorite, great for serving at a dinner party or when you want to try a new salmon recipe.

 Follow the steps and tips below to learn how to make this hot honey orange salmon recipe.